koel/docs/home.md

 Completed!
 944 new or updated song(s), 0 unchanged song(s), and 9 invalid file(s).
 ```

-If you want the syncing details, suffix the command with a `-v` flag.
+Suffix the command with a `-v` flag for more details e.g. syncing errors.

 This command can also be added as a cron job, for example to run every midnight:

 ```
 0 0 * * * cd /home/user/webapps/koel/ && /usr/local/bin/php70 artisan koel:sync >/dev/null 2>&1
 ```